4GeeksAcademy/master-javascript-programming-exercises/exercises/088-Select/README.md

 ## 📝 Instructions:

 1. Write a function called `select`.
-Given an array and an object, `select` returns a new object whose properties are those in the given object AND whose keys are present in the given array.
+Given an array and an object, `select` returns a new object whose properties must be on the given array and the given object as well.

 ## Example: